 - Event Finals Results: Senior | Junior

 Based in Indianapolis, USA Gymnastics is the national governing body for gymnastics in the United States.
-Its mission is to encourage participation and the pursuit of excellence in the sport.
-Its disciplines include men’s and women’s artistic gymnastics, rhythmic gymnastics, trampoline and tumbling, acrobatic gymnastics and Gymnastics for All (formerly known as group gymnastics).
-For more complete information, log on to www.usagym.org.
+The organization is committed to creating a culture that encourages and supports its athletes and focuses on its highest priority, the safety and well-being of the athletes.
+USA Gymnastics has taken specific, concrete steps to strengthen its safe sport policies and procedures.
+Former gymnast and business executive Li Li Leung begins her tenure as president and chief executive officer of USA Gymnastics on March 8.
+The organization’s disciplines include men’s and women’s artistic gymnastics, rhythmic gymnastics, trampoline and tumbling, acrobatic gymnastics and gymnastics for all (formerly known as group gymnastics).
+For more complete information, visit usagym.org.